Need birth control pills, but scared of visiting the gyno

 Dear Scared and Confused,

-If after your exam, you and your provider determine that the pill is not right for you, you can discuss alternative forms of contraception, such as the ring, the patch, the shot, an IUD, Implanon, or barrier methods like condoms and diaphragms.
-You ultimately will decide what method will best fulfill your pregnancy protection needs, and your current lifestyle.
+If you and your provider determine that the pill isn’t the best fit for you, you can discuss alternative forms of contraception, such as the ring, the patch, the shot, an IUD, the contraceptive implant, or barrier methods such as condoms and diaphragms.
+Although your health care provider can provide guidance, you will decide what method will best fulfill your pregnancy protection needs and your current lifestyle.
 Some questions to ask yourself to help make your decision include:

 - How well will it fit into my current lifestyle?
 Will I find it convenient to take or use on a routine basis?